New Students FAQs

 I have symptoms so can’t attend an enrolment session

-Please do not attend face-to-face enrolment sessions if you have symptoms, are self-isolating.
-Please ensure that you complete the pre-enrolment process and email email@example.com to request a remote enrolment.
-Please only attend a face-to-face session once your self-isolation has finished.
+Please do not attend face-to-face enrolment sessions if you have symptoms or are self-isolating.
+Please ensure that you complete pre-enrolment (and resolve all outstanding sanctions) so that we can process your enrolment remotely.
+Please only attend a face-to-face session once your self-isolation period has finished.

 If you are due to move into halls and have symptoms and/or are self-isolating then please contact the Accommodation Team to discuss your arrival options.